Search Engine Optimization

 Search engine optimization, or SEO, is the process of improving web pages so that they are more easily found by search engines and provide good search results.
 Optimizing a website primarily involves editing its content and coding to increase its relevance for both search engines and what users might be searching for.

-The <TITLE> tag tells both users and search engines what the topic of a particular page is.
-NOTE: In Roxen, the <TITLE> tag is populated by the field at the top of the insite editor (see image below).
+tag tells both users and search engines what the topic of a particular page is.
+In OU Campus, the title is populated by the "Title" field at the top of the Properties tab while in Edit mode.

 Content on the page